 - Fill the rest of your plate with non-starchy, above ground vegetables that have been cooked in healthy fats, like avocado or coconut oil, butter or ghee.

 - Finish your meal off with an avocado if you’re still feeling hungry.

-If you follow this protocol and still experience problems, try to take another tablespoon of psyllium husk in a cup of water.
+If you follow this protocol and still experience problems, you can consider a tablespoon of psyllium husk in a cup of water.
 Some find this can help while others may find it increases bloating.
 If it helps you, the next time you are fasting and are about to resume eating, you may want to try the above protocol but add in a tablespoon of psyllium in water at the start.

 7. A word about alcohol

 Avoiding alcohol, especially binge drinking, is very important when coming out of a fast of more than a day.
 Heavy consumption of alcohol could trigger alcoholic ketoacidosis, in which ketones are very high in the blood, but unlike diabetic ketoacidosis, blood glucose is usually dangerously low.2

 The main symptoms are vomiting and abdominal pain.3 It is most common in people with alcohol addictions or strong dependence on alcohol who do not eat for a number of days and then drink heavily.
 However, it has been reported in individuals of all ages who have drunk heavily with little or no food intake.4